neocotic/Backbone.Do/README.md

 Type(s): `String` `String[]`

 A subset of attributes to be picked from the model and sent to the server.
+If used on a collection, this is done for each child model of the collection and then that mapping is sent to the server.

 **Note:** If the `data` configuration is used, this will be ignored.